Ship agents this sprint, not after the platform project

 Learning curve

 Connic: YAML + Python functions.
-LangChain: Chains, agents, runnables, LCEL, memory modules.
+LangChain: chains, agents, runnables, LCEL, and the LangGraph runtime underneath.

 Local testing with hot-reload